michaelmacinnis/oh/README.md

     go get github.com/michaelmacinnis/oh

-Oh is released under an MIT-style license.

 Background
 ==========

-Despite multiple, sometimes radical efforts to improve the Unix shell, its essential character has remained largely unchanged since the release of the Bourne shell.
+Despite multiple attempts to improve the Unix shell, its essential character has remained largely unchanged since the release of the Bourne shell.

 If you squint hard enough, the Unix shell and Lisp look very similar.
 So similar that others have combined the two by embedding the Unix